 Asia Pacific NPLs up by 23% to $640bn as portfolio markets emerge

-This report examines Asia Pacific’s macroeconomic and banking landscapes with a focus on the market opportunities in China, India and Australia / New Zealand.
+In this second edition of our Deleveraging Asia report, we examine the region’s macroeconomic and banking landscapes with a focus on the market opportunities in China, India and Australia / New Zealand.

 Macroeconomic uncertainty continues to prevail at both the global and regional levels, with many Asian nations impacted by the global economy and the ongoing trade tensions between the US and China.

 The adoption and implementation of global standards across Asia is renewing banks’ focus on the classification of, and provisioning for, distressed assets.
 While the full commercial impacts remain to be evaluated, the ongoing process has already highlighted the benefits to be achieved by reducing NPL exposures.

 China and India hold 75% of the region’s NPLs